Google Nest WiFi

 For the average person, getting internet service at home means either calling up a local service provider or surfing the web to find the best deals around.
 Once there’s something worth subscribing to, a technician comes out for the installation.
 You’re usually up and running in a matter of minutes.
 Most people don’t ever worry about replacing a router — unless they need to have more coverage.

 That’s where the Google Nest Wifi comes to life with its whole-home coverage and consistency.
 Fundamentally, the Nest Wifi aims to accomplish the same task as most other Mesh Wi-Fi routers, but Google’s interpretation secretly offers a couple of notable features that continue the company’s focus on delivering multi-functional devices for the smart home.
-Not only will it be the brains behind monitoring your home’s Wi-Fi network, but it’ll also give you access to Google Assistant to control your smart home.
+Not only will it be the brains behind monitoring your home’s Wi-Fi network, but it’s a system that will help to build up your smart home with Google Assistant.

 It’s priced at $269 for the starter pack, which includes the router and access point.
 Are you looking to expand your existing system?
 Additional access points can be purchased for $149 through Google directly.